tomrusteze/esphome-esp-now/README.md

 Firstly, I decided to use [cheap commercial solar lights](https://offers.kd2.org/en/gb/lidl/pFpK/) and replace the hardware with some NeoPixel LEDs (WS2812 Ring).
 These LEDs would be controlled via an ESP chip from indoors.
 So all the data would travel underground to all the lights.
 All lights would be chained together so that every led in every light could be controlled individually.
 Unfortunately carrying the data over such a long distance underground proved almost impossible.
 ### Second attempt
 As a second attempt, I decided to give each light it's own ESP-01s controller.
 They are very cheap (~1 USD) and they have wifi capability.
 I do however not want to use WiFi for all lights (4 at the moment) in my garden, since this would put some stress on my home network.
 Hence I decided to use the esp-now protocol to communicate between a hub and the lights.

+## Usage
+For this guide, I assume that you have esphome up and running and are familiar with how it all works.
+We need one microcontroller as a hub and one as a light.
+- Clone this repository.
+- Put the lib folder in you esphome folder.
+- Take the two examples and put them in your esphome folder.
+- Change the data in the examples, such that they are correct for your devices
+- Flash the two devices, try looking at the log first to see if it works.